mbarrerag/Foro-Alura/README.md

 Welcome to our Foro-Alura!

 The Alura Forum serves as a space where all Alura platform students can post their questions about specific courses.
-This magical place is filled with abundant learning opportunities and collaboration among students, instructors, and moderators.
+This magical place is filled with abundant learning opportunities and collaboration among students, instructors, and moderators

-Now that we know what the forum is for and how it looks, let's dive into how it works behind the scenes.
-Where is the information stored?
-How are data processed to associate a topic with a response, or how are users related to the responses in a topic?

-Our challenge is to replicate this process at the backend level, creating a REST API using Spring.

-I use the DTO pattern to create the API, and I use the Spring Data JPA to persist the data in a MySQL database.
+I use the DTO and MVC pattern to create the API, and I use the Spring Data JPA to persist the data in a MySQL database.
-The records set the types of elements that receive the data, and the DTOs are the objects that will be sent to the API.
+The records set the types of elements that receive the data, DTOs are the objects that will be sent to the API.
-And the Repository is the interface that will be responsible for the persistence of the data.
+The Repository is the interface that will be responsible for the persistence of the data.
-Besides that the model is the entity that will be persisted in the database.
+Besides that, the model is the entity that will be persisted in the database.
 ## Project Overview

 Our API will specifically focus on topics and must allow users to: